 The natural evolution of a cavity, being a destructive process, can affect all the structures of the dental organ, even causing the death of the tooth.
 This process can extend to structures close to the affected tooth, causing the loss of adjacent teeth and even infections such as periodontitis or severe cellulite.

 5.- What is the relationship between caries and pregnancy?

 It can be said that during pregnancy there is a greater risk of caries, due to indirect factors among which we highlight:

 - A possible neglect of oral hygiene habits

 - Increase in consumption of foods rich in sugars and derivatives

 - The appearance of vomiting that increases the acidity of the mouth weakening the enamel (mainly during the first weeks).

 At Laboratorios KINBy answering these 5 frequently asked questions about teeth, we hope to have resolved some doubts in addition to emphasizing the importance of caries prevention for health.

 --- Bibliography: Chimenos Küstner, E; López López, J (2009).
-Oral Health: 100 Most Frequently Asked Questions EDIMSA.
-Solarana Herrería, T. Guide for not getting lost at the dentist: dental hygiene tips.
+Oral health: 100 most frequent questions.
+EDIMSA.
+Solarana Herrería, T. Guide to not getting lost at the dentist: dental hygiene tips.
 Solarana y García Oral Clinic.